vyrza/layerzero-allocation-checker/README.md

 # LayerZero Allocation Checker

-This script checks the LayerZero token allocation for Ethereum addresses using the LayerZero API.
+This script checks the LayerZero token allocation using the LayerZero API.
 It supports proxy usage for making requests.

 ## Features

-- Checks LayerZero token allocation for multiple Ethereum addresses
+- Checks LayerZero token allocation for multiple addresses
 - Supports proxy usage for API requests
 - Displays allocation results in a neat, colored table format
 - Calculates and displays total allocation across all addresses